amusement-lab/password-manager-server/README.md

 ## NodeJS Version Environment

-- Typescript = v5.4.3
+- Typescript = v5.6.3
-- NodeJS = v20.11.1
+- NodeJS = v22.11.1
-- NPM = v10.2.4
+- PNPM = v9.12.3

-### Some further developments, if you want to contribute, here the top priority
+## Some further developments, if you want to contribute, here the top priority

 - The error handler still doesn't cover all errors (critpyo ~~and zod~~ errors don't yet)
 - For now, you can only save the password, but later you can save bank cards, notes, addresses and documents